 IS IT A SCAM?

-The following are tips and research idea’s you can do to help you make informed decisions.
+The following are tips and research idea’s that can help you make informed decisions.

 1. Go to the “Samoyed Club of America’s” webpage to find a list of reputable breeders in your area.
 Hopefully they can help direct you in the right direction.
 For the most part, reputable breeders are members of the SCA.